zetafe1/yourmaps_bacchus_station/README.md

 One basic MLO with 2 ydr (drawables) + 1 ybn (colision mloarchetype)

 All props are part of the MLOArchetype, so they do not count on ydr pool, they are part of the MLO.
+Please understand how native interiors work and do not take for granted what some people say about MLO when they want to sell you non-native solutions.

 Tafé

-" Why Choose MLO (Multi Level Object)?
+"Why Choose MLO (Multi Level Object)?

 MLO (Multi Level Object) offers the highest level of optimization for interior environments compared to other non-native solutions.
 When implemented correctly, with a well-considered number of rooms and portals, it significantly enhances performance.